davidrmellors/RecipeApp/README.md

 ### 3.3 Usage
-please refer to the User Manual to learn how to use the RecipeApp
+Please refer to the [User Manual](https://drive.google.com/file/d/1pYOtqCFXlwskao_7gkAXWBZE2-loVgl-/view?usp=sharing) to learn how to use the RecipeApp.

 ## 4. Updates